gribnoysup/create-microbundle-module/README.md

 Choose whatever suits you and makes you happy sharing stuff with others and go for it! 🎉

-Hovewer, if your workflow looks something like the one provided in this tool, you might find this usefull.
+However, if your workflow looks something like the one provided in this tool, you might find this usefull.

 ## What's in the package?